How to Choose an Effective Name for Your Business

 If you choose an unusual name, a word from another language, or an acronym, be sure it isn’t infused with negative meaning that might deter certain audiences.

-When I worked at Artizia, their in-house street-sportswear brand TNA (short for Talula National Athletics) wasn’t popular with a group of mothers - not the end users, but the purchasers - who didn’t want their daughters wearing sweatshirts emblazoned with an acronym for “tits ‘n ass” (known as such in their generation).
+When I worked at Artizia, their in-house street-sportswear brand TNA (short for Talula National Athletics) wasn’t popular with some mothers - not the end users of the product at the time but the purchasers - who didn’t want their daughters wearing sweatshirts emblazoned with an acronym for “tits ‘n ass” (what the acronym was known as in their generation).

-AVOID THIS PITFALL check the dictionary, urban dictionary (slang and colloquial phrases), translation apps, and say it out loud to ensure your name won’t be misinterpreted.
+AVOID THIS PITFALL check the dictionary, urban dictionary (slang and colloquial phrases), translation apps, and have others say it out loud to ensure your name won’t be misinterpreted.

 Blog image source: Elena Koycheva on Unsplash